 In summary, authors are to deposit either their final accepted peer-reviewed manuscript or the final published article (AKA Version of Record) for articles in peer-reviewed journals and conference proceedings which are derived from NSF-funded research (in whole or in part) into an approved repository within 12 months of publication.
-Currently the only compliant repository is the NSF Public Access Repository (NSF-PAR).
-IT IS THE AUTHOR'S RESPONSIBILITY TO RETAIN ENOUGH RIGHTS TO COMPLY WITH THIS PUBLIC ACCESS POLICY IN THE SIGNING OF PUBLICATION CONTRACTS.
+The only compliant repository is the NSF Public Access Repository (NSF-PAR).

 Authors are also required to develop and submit a Data Management Plan as previously required.
 It is not possible to submit a proposal without this document.